CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

 ## Web Application Vulnerabilities

 I found twelve vulnerabilities on the Web Application.
 Included here are two of those vulnerablilities deemed critical.
-See the report, linked above, for the other ten vulnerabilities found.
+See the report, linked above, for additional information on the vulnerabilities found.

   1. **Cross Site Scripting (XSS)** *– Reflected & Stored*